js9gt/BIOS611-Project1/README.md

   The dataset was found on kaggle and was scraped from barttorvik.com, a famous college basketball website.

-## Usage

-To run this project, you will need Docker and the ability to run Docker as your current user.
-Please begin by building the docker container based on rocker/verse and run the R studio server.
-Then, connect to the machine using port 8787

-  > docker build . -t project1-env

-   > docker run -v `pwd`:/home/rstudio -p 8787:8787\
-      -e PASSWORD=mypassword -t project1-env

-The aliases.sh file will be used to work with the Docker file and help set up the git repository.

 ## Aliases
 Before we begin, you will need to create a local secret.sh file to define your password.
 This file should contain:

  `#!/bin/bash`

 `export MYPWD=<yourdesiredpassword>`

 Once you have created your secret.sh file, run:

   > source aliases.sh

+ The aliases.sh file will be used to work with the Docker file and help set up the git repository.

+## Usage

+To run this project, you will need Docker and the ability to run Docker as your current user.
+Please begin by building the docker container based on rocker/verse and run the R studio server.
+Then, connect to the machine using port 8787 by going to localhost:8787.

+  > docker build . -t project1-env

+   > docker run -v $(pwd):/home/rstudio/Project_1 -p 8787:8787 -e PASSWORD=<MYPWD> -t project1-env

+Now, you should be able to access my files in my "Project_1" folder which contains all the files for this project.

 #### Add makefile

 ## Running Shiny App